hsaini-2002/Employwise/README.md

 	4. Delete User:
 	•	Click “Delete” to remove a user from the list.

-Screenshots

-You can include a screenshot of the app in action here.
-You can take a screenshot and upload it to your repository or link to an image URL.

 GitHub Repository

 You can access the repository on GitHub here.

-Contributions

-Feel free to fork the repository and submit pull requests with improvements or bug fixes.
-Please make sure to follow the proper Git workflow and include clear commit messages.

-License

-This project is open-source and available under the MIT License.

-You can customize the details such as the GitHub repository URL or other specific instructions as needed.
-Save this file as README.md in the root of your project directory.
-Let me know if you need any further modifications!